 Last year, many UPSC aspirants started the #fightUPSC campaign.
 They also submitted a joint MoU to the Prime Minister’s Office and Department of Personnel and Training, demanding three fresh attempts for all the aspirants who took the civil services exam from 2011 to 2015.

 Last year, the government decided to make CSAT a qualifying paper and this came as huge relief to the candidates.
 As of now, a candidate belonging to General category can appear 6 times for the exam, OBC candidates 7 times, while there is no such limit for SC/ST candidates.
 The age limit for general candidates is 32 years.
 There is a three-year relaxation in upper age limit for OBC candidates and five-year relaxation for SC/ST candidates.
-(Read here: UPSC to change upper age limit for Civil Services Exam)
+(Read here: UPSC to change upper age limit for Civil Services Exam) Result

 All the Civil Services aspirants say that they lost five years and five attempts because of a discriminatory CSAT paper.